ppp58/A03/README.md

 Fetch- allows you to download commits, files, and refs from a remote repository into your local repository (fetching is what you do when you want to see what everybody else had been working on

 Remote- is a common repository that all team members use to exchange their changes to their work

+Github Tutorial

+Step1-download/install webstorm onto your computer using this link https://www.jetbrains.com/student/4 and register an account using your ".edu" school login

+Step2-download git from this link https://git-scm.com/downloads

+Step3-create a github account from this link https://github.com/join

+Step4-when webstorm is installed, go to webstorm preferences or settings and on your left side you will see version control so click that and a drop down menu should appear

+Step5-under version control click "git"

+Step6-where it says "path to executable file" it should automatically detect your git and then click "test" on the right

+Step7-under "appearance and behavior" select "system settings" and then "passwords" and select "InKeyPass" and then hit "ok"

+Step8-go back to github.com with your login and in the upper right corner click the "+" sign and choose "new repository"

+Step9-make the file public by selecting "public" and check the box that says "import READ.me file"

+Step10-open Webstorm and create a repository by clicking "VCS", then "import into version control" and then give the repository a name and click "ok"